lit/lit.dev/packages/lit-dev-content/site/docs/templates/directives.md

   [`classMap`](#classmap)

   </td>
-  <td>Assigns a list of classes to an element based on an object </td>
+  <td>Assigns a list of classes to an element based on an object.</td>
   </tr>

   <tr>